-Logic Jump is a PRO feature that helps people follow the path most relevant to them while completing a typeform.
+Logic Jump is an Essentials (and above) feature that helps people follow the path most relevant to them while completing a typeform.
 With the Logic Map feature you can visualize these different paths to keep track of them while designing and editing your typeforms.

 Logic Map (beta) lets you see a graph of the Logic Jumps and the overall structure of your typeform.
 This feature can come in handy when you’re trying to oversee several Logic Jumps in a typeform, or while troubleshooting Logic Jump issues.

 Here’s a list of our articles on Logic Jumps:

 • Find out what a Logic Jump is